Rosacea

 Major phenotypes

 Many people show a mix of diagnostic and major phenotypes.
 Even if no diagnostic phenotype is present, rosacea can still be diagnosed when at least two major phenotypes are seen.
-The major phenotypes are papules and pustules, flushing, telangiectasia, and ocular involvement [1][2]:
+The major phenotypes are papules and pustules, flushing, persistent erythema, telangiectasia and ocular involvement [1][2]:

-• Flushing (transient erythema): Sudden warmth and redness that comes and goes, triggered by heat, alcohol, spicy food, emotion or exercise.
+• Facial flushing (transient erythema): Sudden warmth and redness that comes and goes, triggered by heat, alcohol, spicy food, emotion or exercise.
+Facial flushing is a primary symptom of rosacea and often plays a key role in its presentation and diagnosis.

-• Papules and pustules: Acne-like bumps on a red background, usually central face, without blackheads.
+• Papules and pustules: Bumps and pimples on a red background, usually central face, without blackheads.
+These bumps and pimples look like acne.

 • Telangiectasia: Fine, visible surface vessels over the cheeks and nose, sometimes chin.